 - Motivation and guidance to live well with heart failure.

-The outpatient program includes visits with a heart nurse navigator, pharmacist and dietitian to help patients understand their individualized healthcare plan.
+The outpatient program includes visits with a heart failure nurse to help patients understand their individualized healthcare plan.

 The CardioMEMS heart failure system lets healthcare providers monitor heart failure patients remotely.
 Providers are alerted when the patient's pulmonary artery pressure changes.
 Studies have shown that artery pressure changes are one of the first signs of worsening heart failure – appearing prior to physical symptoms such as shortness of breath or weight gain.